FEniCS/dolfinx/demo/pde/mixed-poisson/python/documentation.rst

     W = BDM * DG

 The second argument to :py:class:`FunctionSpace
-<dolfin.functions.FunctionSpace>` specifies the type of finite element
+<dolfin.functions.functionspace.FunctionSpace>` specifies the type of
-family, while the third argument specifies the polynomial degree.
+finite element family, while the third argument specifies the polynomial degree.
 The UFL user manual contains a list of all available finite element families and more details.
 The * operator creates a mixed (product) space ``W`` from the two separate spaces ``BDM`` and ``DG``.
 Hence,

 .. math::